SR&ED Capital Expenditures Policy

 7.2 Expenditures for buildings

-Capital expenditures made before 2014 that relate to the acquisition of a building (other than a special‑purpose building prescribed by regulation, see Appendix A) including a leasehold interest in a building, do not constitute expenditures on, or in respect of, SR&ED.
-They cannot be included in the pool of deductible SR&ED expenditures nor can they be included in qualified SR&ED expenditures for ITC purposes.
-For more information on the exclusion of lease costs (rent) for a building, please refer to the SR&ED Lease Expenditures Policy.
-Capital expenditures made after 2013, no longer qualify for SR&ED tax incentives, see sections 3.1 to 3.1.2.
+Capital expenditures that relate to the acquisition of a building (other than a special purpose building prescribed by regulation, see Appendix A), do not constitute expenditures in respect of SR&ED.
+These expenditures cannot be included in the pool of deductible SR&ED expenditures nor can they be included in qualified SR&ED expenditures for ITC purposes.
+For more information on the exclusion of lease costs (rent) for a building, refer to the SR&ED Lease Expenditures Policy.
+Capital expenditures made after 2013, and before December 16, 2024, do not qualify for SR&ED tax incentives, see sections 3.1 to 3.1.2.

-The purchase or rental of a structure or a portable shelter (see section 7.2.1) made before 2014 is not restricted and can be included in the pool of deductible SR&ED expenditures if the definition of SR&ED capital expenditures is met.
+If the requirements for SR&ED capital expenditures are met, the purchase or rental of a structure or a portable shelter made after December 15, 2024, is not restricted and can be included in the pool of deductible SR&ED expenditures.

 The comments in Income Tax Folio S3-F4-C1, General Discussion of Capital Cost Allowance , may be of assistance in determining whether a particular property is depreciable property.